hellodanylo/ucla-deeplearning/README.md

 Each Session has exactly 1 notebook.

 #### Resource Reuse
-When you launch a kernel, SageMaker will attempt to re-use instances and apps that are alread running.
+When you launch a kernel, SageMaker will attempt to re-use instances and apps that are already running.
 The following table summarizes SageMaker's action depending on whether requested resources are already running.

 |Same instance type?|Same image, startup script, and kernel?|SageMaker's action on session launch|